SpectraLDS: Provable Distillation for Linear Dynamical Systems: Experiments

 \section{Experiments}

 To demonstrate the effectiveness of our distillation algorithm, we begin by illustrating that a low-dimensional LDS can effectively approximate the spectral filters in Figure~\ref{fig:filters_fit} and further examine the eigenvalues of the resulting system in Appendix \ref{app:eigenvals_lds}.
-Building on this, to further quantify the effectiveness of Algorithm~\ref{alg:lds_matrix} in fitting the spectral filters with practically efficient LDSs, we plot the reconstruction error of the spectral filters across different initial subset sizes of LDS impulses in Figure \ref{fig:ReconstructedFit} in Appendix \ref{app:initial_reconstruction}.
-These results show that our algorithm, guided by Theorem \ref{thm:Theorem1}, not only identifies an initial small state dimension that achieves a low error, but also, by greedily adding 1D-LDS increments, progressively reduces the approximation error to a sufficiently small level without an excessive increase in state dimension.
+Building on this, to further quantify the effectiveness of Algorithm~\ref{alg:spectralds} in fitting the spectral filters with practically efficient LDSs, we plot the reconstruction error of the spectral filters across different LDS state dimensions in Figure \ref{fig:recon_error}.
+These results show that our algorithm, guided by Theorem \ref{thm:Theorem1} amply reduces the approximation error to a sufficiently small level without an excessive increase in state dimension.

 To validate our method quantitatively, we perform synthetic experiments comparing SpectraLDS against other benchmarks on learning high-memory LDSs (see Appendix \ref{app:synthetic}).
 We find that our method significantly outperforms strong baselines in both sample efficiency and reconstruction accuracy, confirming that our approach is well suited for learning systems with long-range dependencies.